sguo1129/https-github.com-USGS-EROS-espa-surface-reflectance/not-validated-prototype-l8_sr/README.md

 ### Product Guide

 ## Changes From Previous Version
-#### Updates on May 27, 2015 - USGS EROS
+#### Updates on September 23, 2015 - USGS EROS
-  1. Added OpenMP pragmas to the reflectance calculations.
-The Makefiles, by default, do not compile with -fopenmp.
-However, if the “EXTRA” flags have -fopenmp added, then the code will be built using multi-threading.
-Currently the code uses the default number of threads available, as identified by OpenMP.
-Running with 40 cores on scp41 has brought processing of one scene down to within 2 minutes.
-Obviously the speedup is dependent upon the number of cores available on the system.
-  2. Updated to utilize the static land/water mask.
-This is only used for computing the surface reflectance.
-Thus it will not be use for OLI-only scenes.
-  3. Updated the TOA reflectance and BT computations to use the radiance/reflectance/thermal constants and earth-sun distance from the XML file.
-  4. Updated to install in $PREFIX/bin vs. $BIN
+  1. Fixed a bug accessing the 9x9 window in the land/water mask array.
+We were accessing invalid memory if the window was on the edges of the scene.
+  2. Fixed a bug accessing the CMG arrays for line+1 and sample+1.
+We were accessing invalid memory if the scene was at the right or bottom edge of the CMG array.
+  3. Modified the update auxiliary files script (updatelads.py) to retry the file download in the event the wget fails.
+Cleaned up a few logger issues in this script as well.